Computers and Technology

 Taft is a full wifi campus, providing a robust 802.11 a/g/n/ac wifi network throughout all campus dorms and academic buildings.
 Students are not permitted to operate their own wireless routers, wifi access points, or cellular wifi hotspots on campus.
 Taft also provides a very limited number of "courtesy" wired network ports in select public locations.
 It is the responsibility of the student to bring a computer equipped with an Ethernet card and a category 5 Ethernet cable to connect their computer to the wired network.

-Taft School offers incoming students a Taft Laptop Program, which provides a new Mac to students who elect to purchase one, bundled with full warranty and insurance covering damage and theft for 3 years.
+Taft School offers incoming students a Taft Laptop Program, which provides a new Mac to students who elect to purchase one, bundled with full warranty and insurance covering accidental damage and theft for 3 years.
 Students who choose to purchase a laptop in this program will be able to bring their laptop to the Information Technology office for all support issues.
 The IT team will fix any issues and provide a loaner computer to student if repair will be longer than a few hours.

 For students who are not taking part in the laptop program.
 Information Technology staff are available during regular school hours to resolve all connectivity issues.
 Support is primarily focused on email, connectivity, and academic application issues but the staff will offer minor assistance to students who are having other issues with their computer.
 We do not provide direct hardware replacement support but will assist with contacting vendor support or advise students on how they should proceed.